digital-work-lab/literature-review-seminar/docs/day_2_teaching_notes_qualities.md

 Reminder: submission / presentation dates

+## Warm-up exercise

+- Ask students to write their topic/RQ/review type on the whiteboard to make the discussion easier

 ## Qualities

 Given that transparency is significant, why do some reviews not report their methods explicitly?
 For example, Alavi and Leidner (2001).
 Try to take their position and argue why a methods section would not be helpful for their work.